How causal perspectives can inform neuroscience data analysis: Identifying variables and estimands of interest

+Unadjusted bivariate analysis is often insufficient on its own for deriving causal conclusions in observational studies.
+An observational study is a study in which researchers do not have direct control of the exposure, intervention, or cause of interest (even if they hypothetically could) \cite{hernan2020causal}.
+Observed associations between the exposure and outcome may be attributable to genuine causal effects or to biases induced by failures to appropriately handle additional variables \cite{Ciolino2013,Power2017Jan}.

-In this sense, the suitability of unadjusted bivariate analyses for deriving valid causal conclusions is often predicated on data collection mechanisms obeying the randomization (or similar) properties.
-When there are variables that have relationships with the exposure or the outcome which are changing non-randomly, unadjusted bivariate analyses can be insufficient for deriving conclusions that are consistent with the causal structure that generates the data.
-In these cases, bivariate analyses can be subject to biases that may yield spurious conclusions.
-This can materialize in a variety of ways, including erroneously detected effects (false positives), mistakenly non-detected effects (false negatives), and other ways that predictions/conclusions may not generalize outside of the specific study population collected.
+When the exposure and outcome are related in ways that are not causal, unadjusted bivariate analyses can fail to distinguish genuine causal effects from these other sources of association.
+Unadjusted bivariate analyses can be subject to biases yielding spurious conclusions, including erroneously detected effects (false positives), mistakenly non-detected effects (false negatives), and other ways that conclusions may not generalize outside the specific study sample collected.